 8. It Adds Pressure

 Whether you intend to or not, when you contact an employee who’s off sick, you’re sending them a message.
-You’re essentially saying that work is more important than their recovery, and that you can’t really function without them.
+You’re essentially saying that work is more important than their recovery and that you can’t really function without them.

-Some employees may take this to heart, and endeavour to return to work as soon as possible.
+Some employees may take this to heart, and endeavor to return to work as soon as possible.
 They won’t get the rest they truly need to recover, and they may come back to work long before they’re really ready to do so.

 This could lead to further absences down the line.
 The sick employee could fail to make a full recovery, so they could be off again before you know it.
 And if their illness is infectious, returning to work too early could cause other members of the team to succumb.
 Again, what would have been a minor inconvenience could soon spiral into something much more serious.